encode/django-rest-framework/docs/topics/ajax-csrf-cors.md

 ## CSRF protection

 [Cross Site Request Forgery][csrf] protection is a mechanism of guarding against a particular type of attack, which can occur when a user has not logged out of a web site, and continues to have a valid session.
-In this circumstance a malicious site may be able to perform actions against the target site, within the cotext of the logged-in session.
+In this circumstance a malicious site may be able to perform actions against the target site, within the context of the logged-in session.

 To guard against these type of attacks, you need to do two things: